“Homeostasis is the state of steady internal chemical and physical conditions maintained by living systems.”

 Body Systems and Homeostasis

 The body system participates in maintaining homeostasis regulations.
-The purpose of the body system is to describe several controlling mechanisms where every system is contributed to homeostasis.
+The purpose of the body system is to describe several controlling mechanisms where every system contributes to homeostasis.

 Listed below are the tables which describe how different organs perform different functions to maintain the internal body environment.

 |Platelets||It assists blood clotting.|